A Single Progenitor Model for GW150914 and GW170104

 Here we present a single progenitor model for GW150914- and GW170104-like events in which the above issues are alleviated.
 We consider a model similar to that of \textcite{Loeb:2016}, but where tidal forcing of the binary drives a giga-Eddington accretion event $\sim10$ seconds before merger, driving a powerful outflow that: (i) clears the gas surrounding the binary before it reaches the LIGO band, and (ii) can alter the time delay between EM and GW signatures to match the observed $\sim \pm 0.5$ second shift from the peak of the LIGO signal.

-Also new to the model, we consider a formation scenario for the BHs within the massive progenitor star that would allow BH spin misalignment.
+Also new to the model, we consider a formation scenario for the BHs within the massive progenitor star that would allow BH spin misalignment (though this is not required by GW observations).
 As the rotational bar instability ensues, each end of the rotating dumbbell can fragment into multiple clumps with Jeans mass of order a solar mass.
 As the relaxation time of these clumps is of order a dynamical time, the clumps would quickly randomize their angular momenta before merging into a $30 \Msun$ BH, allowing BHs with spins misaligned with the orbital angular momentum.
 Additional impacts on the BH after formation can tilt its spin similarly to the way the spin axis of Uranus is tilted by asteroid impacts in the early solar system \citep[\textit{e.g.},][]{Morbidelli+2012}.